KozlowskaAgnieszka/ProjectSPA/README.md

 Single Page Application with React

 ### Project specifications:
-- The application should allow you to select arrival and departure dates and book a room
+- - The application should allow to select check-in and check-out dates and book a room
-- Browse available treatments and add selected treatments to your cart
+- Adding treatments to cart
-- Summary of the order placed
-- User registration and login // ToDo's
+- Order summary
+- Creating user account & authentication / To Do...
+-

 ### Technologies and libraries:
 - React